-When the furnace is installed in a residential garage, the burners and ignition sources must be located at least 18-in.
-(457 mm) above the floor.
+When furnace is installed in a residential garage, it must be installed so that burners and ignition sources are located a minimum of 18 in.
+(457 mm) above floor.
 The furnace must be located or protected to avoid physical damage by vehicles.
-When the furnace is installed in a public garage, airplane hangar, or other building having a hazardous atmosphere, the furnace must be installed in accordance with the NFGC or NSCNGPIC.
+When furnace is installed in a public garage, airplane hangar, or other building having a hazardous atmosphere, the furnace must be installed in accordance with NFGC or NSCNGPIC.
 (See Fig. 17.)

-Step 4 - Furnace Location and Application DIRECT VENT (2-PIPE) APPLICATION
+Step 4-Furnace Location and Application DIRECT VENT (2-PIPE) APPLICATION